libertyernie/CrosspostSharp/README.md

 * Twitter
 * Weasyl

+You can also upload images anonymously to Imgur.
+When you do this, a key will be stored in the file imgur-uploads.txt, which CrosspostSharp will use to find previously uploaded images on Imgur and let you delete them.

-You can also open or save local files.
+You can also open or save local files, either in PNG or JPEG format or in .cps files which contain metadata like description, tags, etc.

 File Formats
 ------------